-In the UK, over half of the elderly aged 75 and above live alone.
-Many elderly people don’t have children or family living nearby and often they only have contact with their children over Skype or phone calls, instead of a visit in person.
+In the UK, over half of older people aged 75 and above live alone.
+Many older people don’t have children or family living nearby and often they only have contact with their children over Skype or phone calls, instead of a visit in person.

 Choosing to spend Christmas alone when in your thirties, because you want some time out, is very different to being alone in your eighties and are suffering from chronic loneliness.

-Even for elderly people that do have friends, their pride may stop them from accepting an invite to join their friend’s family, because they don’t want to be a burden.
+Even for older people that do have friends, their pride may stop them from accepting an invite to join their friend’s family, because they don’t want to be a burden.

 The effects of loneliness are equivalent to smoking 15 cigarettes a day and are more detrimental than obesity.
 To combat the fast-growing epidemic of loneliness, as a nation we should be focused on building more community spirit.

 You can read more about the damaging effects of loneliness here…

 Sadly, in the UK, older people have been swept to one side of the community so that they become isolated in care homes, but their wisdom has much to offer to the younger generations.
 Progressive communities in the Netherlands have begun to integrate the generations, by having nursery school children visit older people and they have also established inter-generational living between students and older people.